 How Many ORs?
 It’s Complicated

 Surgery SuitePlanning a surgery suite used to be fairly simple.
-General operating rooms were used for a wide range of procedures and dedicated operating rooms were limited to cardiac surgery and orthopedics.
+General operating rooms (ORs) were used for a wide range of procedures and dedicated operating rooms were limited to cardiac surgery and orthopedics.
 At the same time, interventional radiologists and cardiologists created their own workplaces.
 Today, planning surgical and endovascular suites is complicated by the convergence of diagnostic imaging and surgical procedures, rapidly changing technology, increasing specialization, and strict distinctions between operating rooms and procedure rooms.
 From a facility planning perspective, the number, size, and specialization of ORs and endovascular procedure rooms is the single most significant factor contributing to the overall footprint of the suite (and project cost).
 Moreover, the numbers and sizes of related patient care and support spaces are driven by the number and types of operating/procedure rooms.
 More importantly, the number of operating/procedure rooms drives ongoing staffing and related operational costs.

 Read more